Game Preview: Swamp Rabbits vs Atlanta Gladiators (7:05pm)

 WATCH: FloHockey Live Stream

-Voice of the Swamp Rabbits Mark Shelley (Play-by-Play) and Matthew Caldwell (Analyst) on the call
+Voice of the Swamp Rabbits Mark Shelley (Play-by-Play) and Matt Caldwell (analyst) on the call

 Regular Season Record: